isomerpages/ncss-ssi/_mental-health/certificate-in-peer-support.md

 ### Course Schedule

-- The trainer led sessions: To Be Confirmed
+- Trainer Led Sessions: To Be Confirmed
 - Practicum Workshop: To Be Confirmed
 - Practicum (To be allocated upon successful enrolment and completion of classroom training): To Be Confirmed

 _Note:_